mercadopago/devsite-docs/guides/sdks/official/java/refunds.en.md

 ## Get specific refund

-Get a specific Refund from a specific payment.
+You can get a specific refund of certain payments using the SDKs below.
+For details on the request parameters, check the [Get specific refund](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/chargebacks/_payments_id_refunds_refund_id/get) API.

 [[[
 ```java